meist84/PUBG-Afk-Credit-Bot/README.md

 The bot will auto debug and self fix.

-If it keeps debugging and cant self fix make sure you do the following:
+If it keeps debugging and cant self fix make sure you have done the following:

 * Making sure reshade or any other color changers is turned off
 * Making sure your screen and game resolution matches the resolution you selected